What Are HIPAA Technical Safeguards? Explanation and Examples

 HIPAA defines technical safeguards as “the technology and the policy and procedures for its use that protect electronic protected health information (ePHI) and control access to it.”
 This essentially refers to all of the recommended strategies that facilities can use to protect the confidentiality, integrity, and accessibility of electronically stored patient data.

-HIPAA doesn’t require the adoption of specific types of technologies.
+HIPAA doesn’t require the adoption of specific types of technical security measures.
 However, facilities are expected to implement relevant safeguards to meet basic security standards and avoid preventable violations.
-HIPAA outlines five essential types of technical safeguards:
+HIPAA outlines the following five essential types of technical safeguards.

 HIPAA Technical Safeguards: Examples